Caring For Carers

 Our phone based Carer Support Planners are available to support carers.
 This service is free and confidential, and available Monday – Friday 9am – 6pm, with professional counsellors available to talk through any concerns you may have.
 To access this telephone: 1800 422 737.

 - Emergency respite is still available and will be offered throughout this period.
 To access this telephone 1800 422 737.

-- Carer counselling is now available either face-to-face or via phone, and the process to access this support has not changed, please call 1800 422 737, Monday – Friday 9am – 6pm.
+- Carer counselling is now available via phone, and the process to access this support has not changed, please call 1800 422 737, Monday – Friday 9am – 6pm.

-- Carer Support and Peer Groups are now available either face-to-face or via zoom.
+- Carer Support and Peer Groups are still available.

 Useful links for Carers on COVID-19

 It is important to have access to accurate and up to date information during this health emergency: